Introduction to Spring Cloud

-Spring Cloud Dependencies Walk Through:
+Spring Cloud Dependencies Walk Through

 Spring cloud makes it easy to use the main Netflix libraries.
 Now, the common dependency that you will see in the spring cloud projects is the parent pom:

 Look at this POM file in the above image, this, in turn, references the spring boot parent pom.
 The parent is specified here in this pom file.
 If you take a regular spring boot project, you have to add the dependency as “spring-boot-starter-parent”.
 So here I just replaced the word cloud with boot and then it will become the spring boot parent pom.
 Next in the dependency section here, you have to add the relevant dependency for what you are trying to bring in.
-The group id will be always “org.springframework.cloud”.
+The group id will always be “org.springframework.cloud”.

 Many projects already specified apparent for their own needs usually an organization standard.
 We can add always the maven’s dependency management section.
 It will allow us to reference the parent pom without actually making it the parent.
 You can think of this as multiple inheritances.
 The pom will look like as below:

-As you know that Applications have connections to resources like databases or message queues or email servers and also, they need to call other applications.
+As you know Applications have connections to resources like databases or message queues or email servers and also, they need to call other applications.
 For example, they might need to call web services.
 Now usually when we have credentials for databases or URLs that connect it to specify message queues and such then we usually do not hardcode that in our code.
-So, for this we use external configuration to dynamically adjust the application behavior to describe where the resources are located and how to connect to a database.
+So, for this, we use external configuration to dynamically adjust the application behavior to describe where the resources are located and how to connect to a database.

-Different configuration options available:
+Different configuration options available

 Package configuration files with Application: One of the things we can do is to externalize the configuration from our code and put it in our configuration file and we can package that with our application.
 In this case, if you have any kind of change to your application configuration, then you need to rebuild your application and then redeploy.
 So, it is not the most dynamic way.

 Use Environment Variable: We can use environment variables as a configuration option.
 This env.
-Variables work differently in different platforms.
+Variables work differently on different platforms.
 If we have a large number of individual variables, then it is very difficult to manage.
 It is also difficult to duplicate.
 We could miss any env.
 Variable.
 So, it is problematic.

-Challenges for application configuration:
+Challenges for application configuration

-Microservice: when we have Microservice apps, then we have a large number of dependent services and then we will have a greater need for the application configuration.
-If we manually setup our relationships between different services, then there is a lot of manual work we have to do.
+Microservice: When we have Microservice apps, then we have a large number of dependent services and then we will have a greater need for the application configuration.
+If we manually set up our relationships between different services, then there is a lot of manual work we have to do.

 Dynamic Updates: Dynamic update means if we are making changes to our configuration, then we can do it automatically and our application will automatically pick up the changes, now when we use environment variables, our application code can get the new changes and rebuild the app and then redeploy.

 Version control: It is always nice to have some trackability when we are talking about configuration changes.
-If we have version control, then we can put our configuration changes in version control as it is just a simple file then it is really easy to have the traceability.
+If we have version control, then we can put our configuration changes in version control as it is just a simple file then it is really easy to have traceability.

-Desired Solution for Configuration Management:
+Desired Solution for Configuration Management

 These are the things exactly that the Spring cloud is going to come in.